 Location: Access via Brown Bear Forest Service Road, from Highway 37 between Kitwanga and the Stewart/Hyder junction

 Finding Free Campsites in British Columbia

-Looking for more free campsites in BC?
+Looking for more free campsites in British Columbia?
 No problem.
 Check out my guide to finding free camping in British Columbia.

 Like this post?
-PIN it for future reference with one of the above photos!
+PIN or save it for future reference with one of the above photos!